Goods can now be screened at the last moment before transfer

 Two new versions of the Dino® bulk truck loader now make it easier to load taller (square) storage silos such as railway wagons and containers.
 These XL and XXL Dinos from Van Beek were initially developed at the request of two customers.
-They do, however, seem to be the solution that so many customers were looking for that the Dinos have been added to the standard range.
+They do however seem to be the solution that so many customers were looking for that the Dinos have been added to the standard range.

-The XL and XXL Dinos are an extended version of the Dino that Van Beek has been producing for some time already.
+The XL and XXL Dinos are an extended version of the Dino that Van Beek has been producing for some time.
 The standard Dino has a delivery height of 4.2 metres, but the XL can reach up to 5 metres and the XXL even to 6 metres.
 It is now also possible to screen a product after passing the outlet side.
 Because of the extra height obtained there is in fact also room to fit a vibrating screen or rotary screen.

 The new Dinos were developed to meet two customer requests.
 A site of Katoen Natie in the US needed a mobile loader of this type to load plastic granule pellets into railway wagons.
 The cube shape of the wagons meant that the frame of the inclined feed screw of the normal Dino would collide with the upper edges of the wagon.
 For this reason a higher outlet of the Dino was needed.
-The parent company, Katoen Natie in Antwerp, has had good contact with Van Beek for many years and asked if it could come up with a solution.
+The parent company, Katoen Natie in Antwerp, has had good contact with Van Beek for many years and asked if they could come up with a solution.

 This was an interesting job for Van Beek.
-“Dinos were already used for loading for example square containers, but never in this specific application, which requires a greater delivery height,” explains Roel Kneepkens, sales engineer at Van Beek.
+“Dinos were already used for loading for example square containers, but never in this specific application, which requires a greater delivery height,” explains Roel Kneepkens, Sales Engineer at Van Beek.
 The XL Dino ensures that the wagons can now be loaded without problems.
 This Dino is also suitable for loading other taller tanks or silos.

 As for the XXL Dino, the extra height is achieved by extending the screw.
 The frame with the wheels on which the construction stands can as a result remain low on the ground, so these Dinos are just as accessible, easy to clean and easy to maintain as their smaller brothers.